ibm-cloud-docs/citrix-netscaler-vpx/hsm-create-partition.md

 	Command Result : 0 (Success)
 	```
+	{: codeblock}

 	This output shows five existing partitions.

 4. Create a new partition:

-	 The password defined in this step will later be used to associate and create objects in the Citrix VPX HSM client process.
-Keep track of this password for later reference.
+	 The password defined in this step is used later to associate and create objects in the Citrix VPX HSM client process.
+Keep track of this password for future reference.
 Also, be sure to use the cloning domain defined during the initialization process.
    {: note}

 	```